C-Hg/many-words/exercises/guidelines.md

 1. filenames must not contain hyphens, only underscores
 1. **refer to already filled templates to get a good understanding!**

-## Detailled instructions for the word template
+## Detailed instructions for the word template

 - always write plain words, without quotes ("")
 - words can have several parts like "to walk" or "après-midi"